adam-azarchs/cargo-depsgraph/README.md

 #### Edges
-* Orange: Edges from a crate that is in the transitive dependencies of a multi-version crate to another mutli-version crate.
+* Orange: Edges from a crate that is in the transitive dependencies of a multi-version crate to another multi-version crate.
-* Red: Edges from a single-version crate to a multi-version crate that is not at the majority version, if the starting node is not in the transtive dependencies of a multi-version crate.
+* Red: Edges from a single-version crate to a multi-version crate that is not at the majority version, if the starting node is not in the transitive dependencies of a multi-version crate.
 * Blue: Edges from a single-version crate to the majority version of a multi-version crate, or from a multi-version crate to a single-version